 Anderson's retirement from university teaching at the end of 2003 allowed him to work full time on TLUD technologies and issues.
-By 2005, he had designed over 150 meaningfully-different experimental TLUD units, often traveling across America and to Mexico, Bolivia, Brazil, India, and other countries with stoves in his luggage.
+By 2005, he had designed over 150 meaningfullydifferent experimental TLUD units, often traveling across America and to Mexico, Bolivia, Brazil, India, and other countries with stoves in his luggage.

-In November 2004, a presentation and paper in Chile by Anderson and Reed about Biomass Gasification included the first usage of the descriptive words "top-lit updraft" (but not the TLUD acronym) and included Anderson's "Juntos B" stove with forced air and separate air-base, gasifier canister, and pot supports.
-He then spent two weeks in Brazil at Rogerio Miranda's EcoFogao workshop where he incorporated TLUD gasification (prior to the having the concentrator disk) into a dual-system TLUD & Rocket plancha/griddle stove with chimney.
-His first implementation of the concentrator disk occurred during his trip to Bolivia in mid-2005.
+In November 2004, a presentation and paper in Chile by Anderson and Reed about Biomass Gasification (Anderson & Reed, 2004) included the first usage of the descriptive words "top-lit updraft" (but not the TLUD acronym) and included Anderson's "Juntos B" stove (Figure 15) with forced air and separate air-base, gasifier canister, and pot supports.
+On that same trip, Anderson spent two weeks in Brazil at Rogerio FIGURE 15: JUNTOS B TLUD GASIFIER